QUEST Teacher Preparation Program – An Accelerated, Combined Degree (BA/BS-MAT)

 Candidates may also earn a second certification in special education through the QUEST dual certification program.
 The Dual Certification Program must be started no later than the sophomore (2nd) year of the QUEST Program.

-As future teachers who will be responsible for preparing future generations to live and work in a global society and economy, QUEST students explore diversity through their formal studies, projects, and field-based (clinical) experiences in a wide range of schools and communities settings.
-Throughout the curriculum, they are exposed to and examine issues related to diversity in language, culture, race and ethnicity, lifestyles, and other mitigating factors which contribute to student learning and success.
+As future teachers who will be responsible for preparing future generations to live and work in a global society and economy, QUEST students explore diversity through their formal studies, projects, and field-based (clinical) experiences in a wide range of school and community settings.
+Throughout the curriculum, they are exposed to and examine issues related to diversity in language, culture, race, ethnicity, lifestyles, and other mitigating factors that contribute to student learning and success.
 Candidates explore their own values, attitudes, and behaviors, and consider the implications for their role as teachers.

 Program Claims